 What is Mystery Shopping?

-Companies use mystery shopping to improve the customer service their employees deliver.
-By looking at the experience through a customer’s eyes, businesses can more easily identify specific areas of below-standard service and, in turn, recommend clear paths for improvement.
-In addition, mystery shopping evaluates key criteria such as employee attitude, skills, sales ability, and the company’s overall image.
+Companies use mystery shopping to evaluate and improve the customer service their employees provide.
+By viewing the business through a customer’s eyes, organizations can quickly identify areas where service falls short and outline clear opportunities for improvement.
+Mystery shopping also helps measure key performance factors such as employee attitude, communication skills, sales effectiveness, and overall brand image.

-With that in mind, do you know how much a lost customer costs your company?
-More importantly, do you know where your service needs improvement?
-Download our free Return on Service Calculator to measure the financial impact of lost customers—and, most importantly, understand the value of keeping customers loyal and satisfied.
+So, how much does a lost customer really cost your business?
+More importantly, do you know where your service gaps are?
+Download our free Return on Service Calculator to measure the financial impact of lost customers—and discover the true value of delivering consistently great customer experiences.

 There are many types of mystery shopping: